Subscribe

 “Our National Guardsmen are trained and ready to support the citizens of South Carolina,” said U.S. Army Brig.
 Gen. Robin B. Stilwell, South Carolina National Guard director of the joint staff.
 “Our efforts are focused on assisting county and state agencies.”

 Helene made landfall late Thursday along a largely undeveloped expanse of pine trees and salt marshes on Florida’s Big Bend coast, but it immediately displayed its far-reaching power several hundred miles away.
-As of Sunday morning, at least 64 people were confirmed killed.
+As of Sunday afternoon, at least 84 people were confirmed killed.

 South Carolina National Guard soldiers help with the cleanup after Hurricane Helene.